-If LDAP authentication is enabled for a form, only users in your LDAP (or Active) Directory users can access the form.
-With this authentication and the LDAP Prefill Connector combined, you can also prefill the form with the authenticated user's information.
+If LDAP authentication is enabled for a form, only respondents in your LDAP (or Active) Directory can access the form.
+With this authentication and the LDAP Prefill Connector combined, you can also prefill the form with the authenticated respondent's information.
 You can also watch our Video Tutorial below for a walkthrough on the setup process.

 You'll need the Enterprise Plan, an LDAP service, and a user entry from your LDAP directory.